SainsburyWellcomeCentre/crabs-exploration/README.md

 To train a detector on an existing dataset, run the following command:

 ```
-train-detector --dataset_dirs {parent_directory_of_frames_and_annotation}
+train-detector --dataset_dirs <list-of-dataset-directories>
 ```

-This command assumes the following structure for the dataset directory:
+This command assumes each dataset directory has the following structure:

 ```
 dataset